-Translation:It is not cold water in the bathtub but warm .
+Translation:There is no cold water in the bathtub, but warm.

 Sure, if the child doesn't mind.
 One person's hot/forró is another's warm/meleg, and vice versa.
 Basically, "too warm" is "hot" in everyday usage.
 And then, when it is really high temperature, one that can cause injury, that is "hot".

 When it is really not that warm, more like lukewarm, the Hungarian word is "langyos".
 Or you can also say "kézmeleg" (like body-temperature), especially for bath water for a child.